Twitter undelivered error messages

 Tweet needs to be a bit shorter.

-- Explanation: Tweets must not exceed the 280-character limit, otherwise the post will bounce.
-Solution: Please shorten your Tweet, so that it does not exceed Twitter's 280 character limit.
+- Explanation: Tweets must not exceed the 280-character limit; otherwise, the post will bounce.
+Solution: Please shorten your Tweet so it does not exceed Twitter's 280-character limit.

 There was a problem on Twitter's server, please reschedule the message for a later time.